-- (1) If a candidate has cheated on an examination and this is not discovered until after the diploma has been issued, the examinations board may, accordingly, correct the examination results that were affected by the cheating and may declare the examination to be partially or completely failed. - (2) If the requirements for admission to the examination were not fulfilled, but without any intent on the candidate's part to deceive, and this is not discovered until after the diploma has been issued, the passed examination will be considered to compensate for this shortcoming.
-If the candidate intentionally gained admission to the examination through deceit, the examinations board will make a decision on the matter. - (3) Before a decision is made, the candidate will be given the opportunity to provide an explanation. - (4) Fraudulent examination diplomas will be confiscated and, if necessary, a new diploma will be issued.
-If the examination has been graded as "failed" due to cheating or deception, the Bachelor's certificate will be confiscated along with the fraudulent examination diploma.
-The statute of limitations for rendering a decision such as described in paragraph 1 and paragraph 2, sentence 2, is five years from the date on the examination diploma.
+- (1) If a candidate has cheated on an examination and this is not discovered until after the diploma has been issued, the examinations board may correct the examination results that were affected by the deception and may declare the examination to be partially or completely failed. - (2) If the requirements for admission to the examination were not fulfilled, but without any intent on the candidate's part to deceive, and this is not discovered until after the diploma has been issued, the passed examination will be considered to compensate for this shortcoming.
+If the candidate intentionally gained admission to the examination through deceit, the examinations board will make a decision on the matter. - (3) Before a decision is made, the candidate will be given the opportunity to provide an explanation.